jwodder/confab/README.md

       server contains non-Latin-1 characters, they are replaced with question marks (`?`).

+- `-h`, `--help` — Display a summary of the command-line options and exit

 - `--max-line-length <LIMIT>` — Set the maximum length in bytes of each line read from the remote server (including the terminating newline).
 If the server sends a line longer than this, the first `<LIMIT>` bytes will be split